Perineural Injection Therapy

 How Does Perineural Injection Therapy Work?

-Your regulatory nerve cells are very sensitive.
-If injured, they will persistently overproduce a protein that creates localized inflammation—a condition called “neurogenic inflammation.”
+Specialized regulatory nerve cells located just under the skin are very sensitive.
+If injured, they change in ways that cause localized inflammation—a condition called “neurogenic inflammation.”
 This leads to persistent pain, stiffness, swelling, weakness, and sensitivity to touch.
 These are all symptoms experienced by people with chronic pain.

-When the tissues around these injured regulatory nerve cells are injected with dextrose, they instantly stop producing the protein that causes the inflammation.
-Pain and restricted movement immediately resolve, and, more importantly, repetitive treatments will turn off the overproduction of the protein.
-Your nerve is effectively healed, and your chronic pain cured.
+When the tissues around these injured regulatory nerve cells are injected with Dextrose, the inflammation reverses.
+Pain and restricted movement immediately resolve, and, more importantly, repetitive treatments will prevent the inflammation from returning.
+Your nerve is effectively healed, and your chronic pain will resolve.

 What Should I Expect from Perineural Injection Therapy Treatment?

 With PIT, the injections are made into the very superficial tissues in the painful region using a tiny needle.
-These injections may initially be uncomfortable and painful, but this will markedly improve as treatment continues.
-During the course of treatment your pain will go up and down; there will be good days and days when your pain is present.
+These injections may initially be uncomfortable and painful (because of hypersensitivity, which is part of neurogenic inflammation).
+This will markedly improve as treatment continues.
+During the course of treatment your pain will go up and down; there will be good days with minimal or no pain, and days when your pain is present.
 There should be steady improvement, however, with the highest level of the pain lessening and the number of good days progressively increasing.
-With successive treatments, the response to the dextrose will be immediate and you should expect to leave a treatment pain-free.
+With successive treatments, the response to the Dextrose will be immediate and you should expect to leave a treatment pain-free.

-It is imperative that you communicate with Dr. Greenberg about your pain during treatment—managing all the involved nerves stems from accurate information and feedback from you!
+It is imperative that you communicate with Dr. Greenberg about your pain during treatment—managing all the involved nerves and ultimate success requires accurate information and feedback from you!